killerm00se/killerm00se/README.md

 - 👋 Hi, I’m @killerm00se
 - 👀 I’m interested in music.
-- 🌱 I’m currently learning CSS.
+- 🌱 I’m currently learning Front End Development.
 - 💞️ I’m looking to collaborate on projects in the future.
-- 📫 How to reach me: don't.
+- 📫 How to reach me: please don't.

 <!---
 killerm00se/killerm00se is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.